Good job

 How Can We Help Our Students Get “Good Jobs”?

 Forty years ago, a college degree was enough to virtually guarantee a job after graduation.
-Recently, Georgetown University’s Center on Education and the Workforce published a study, “The Uncertain Pathway from Youth to a Good Job.”
-Among other things, it says, “Over the past several decades, the pathway to a good job has become longer and more challenging for young adults to navigate.”
-Today’s young workers don’t achieve a “good job” until their 30th birthday.
-Older baby boomers were able to get a good job in their 20s.
-How can we as parents help our children position themselves to shorten this longer ramp up to a good job?
-How does career-thinking play into the solution?
+In 2022, Georgetown University’s Center on Education and the Workforce published a study, “The Uncertain Pathway from Youth to a Good Job.”
+Among other things, it said, “Over the past several decades, the pathway to a good job has become longer and more challenging for young adults to navigate.”

 What is a “good job”?

-For those students with a bachelor’s degree or higher, 60% of them had a good job by their 25th birthday.
+The 2022 report found that for students with a bachelor’s degree or higher, 60% of them had a good job by their 25th birthday.
 As parents of college-bound students, this statistic is kind of scary.
 Yes, 60% is great!
 But are we prepared for 4 out of 10 of our children to still be searching for a good job at 25?
 We kind of expect all of them to get a good job straight out of college.

-Why is it taking longer?
+Why is it taking longer to find a good job?

 • The global economy is very different from the economy of the past requiring different technological skills.